 If you’ve been unlucky, some of the glass panels that make up your window might have received knocks and scrapes over the years.
 These can usually be addressed with a little cerium oxide (or jeweller’s rogue, as it’s better known).
 You’ll need to do a lot of rubbing to get this to work – either by hand, or with the help of a polishing pad attached to your household drill.
 You can also get special scratch-repair kits.
 They’re designed for car windows, but will work just as well on Victorian sash windows.

-How to Insulate Victorian Windows
+How Do You Insulate Victorian Windows?

 Most homeowners choose double-glazing to increase the energy efficiency of their windows.
 By trapping a layer of inert gas between two glass panels, the transmission of heat from one side of the window to the other is greatly minimised.